 If you bought something from a business, to be delivered, the seller must deliver the goods within 30 days.
 This applies unless:

-- You agree a different arrangement with the trader
+- You agree a different arrangement with the seller

-- The trader is based outside the EU
+- The seller is based outside the EU

 Because your contract is with the seller (and not the courier or delivery service) it is the seller’s responsibility to make sure the item is delivered to you.

-This document explains your rights and some of the most common consumer problems with late or non-delivery, items damaged or lost and additional costs.
+This page explains your rights and some of the most common consumer problems with late or non-delivery, items damaged or lost and additional costs.

 Delivery costs and restrictions

-By law, you must be told about delivery costs and any restrictions that apply.
+By law, you must be told about delivery costs and any restrictions that apply before you buy.

 The seller must give you information about the total cost of the order in a clear and understandable way.
 This must include information about extra unavoidable costs such as delivery or postal charges and arrangements for delivery.